varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

+   This exercise is all about ``Vary`` and hash mechanisms.
    After this exercise, you should have a very good idea on how ``Vary`` and ``hash_data();`` work.
    The exercise only looks for the ``Cookie`` header field, but the same rules apply to any other header.

+.. bookmark
 ..
 TODO for the author: to create a solution for this exercise

 Edge Side Includes